A bill to amend the Federal Food, Drug, and Cosmetic Act to provide for the regulation of patient records and certain decision support software.

 Length: 16 pages

-This bill was introduced on March 9, 2016, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 9, 2016, in a previous session of Congress, but it did not receive a vote.

 Apr 27, 2015